Memory of our 3 Squadron Colleagues who Gave their

 Son of John Robert and Ada Hannah Riley, of Bondi, New South Wales, Australia.
 Date of death given as 3/12/42.

-On 4 /12/42 Corporal Riley was accidentally killed while assisting in the cleaning of a set of twin machine guns.
+On 4 /12/42 Corporal "Curly" Riley was accidentally killed while assisting in the cleaning of a set of twin machine guns.
+Another armourer, LAC Wilkes, was placed on a charge of manslaughter and negligent handling of firearms, but was later cleared of all charges relating to this unfortunate tragedy.

 Son of John Robert and Ethel Horne, of Stanley, Tasmania, Australia.

-On 18/12/42 one of the advance ground-crew party jumped out of their truck at the newly-occupied Marble Arch Landing Ground and tripped a German "Bouncing Betty" or 'S' mine.
+On 18/12/42 one of the advance ground-crew party jumped out of their truck at the newly-occupied Marble Arch Landing Ground and tripped a German "Bouncing Betty" or 'S' Mine.
 Les Horne, Maurice Thompson and Tommy Waugh were killed instantly.
-Brian Gates died en route to hospital by air.
+Brian Gates died enroute to hospital during the air-evacuation of casualties to Benghazi.
 George Bartsch died on 21/12/42 in Benghazi Hospital.
+LACs Kelly, Gurney and Mellow were all seriously wounded and hospitalised, but survived this disaster.

 Husband of Margaret Thompson, of East St. Kilda, Victoria, Australia.